Last Updated 15/12/2021.

 More Information on Travel in Thailand and Thai Food

 We hope you make it down to Amphawa floating market during your Thailand trip and we hope this post helps you decide which floating market to visit, there are plenty of choices.
 It took us around 20 years to discover this little gem.
-For more on travel in Thailand head back to our main Thailand Travel Blog page. or you could read up on what’s on the menu in Thailand in our compete guide to Thai food.
+For more on travel in Thailand head back to our main Thailand Travel Blog page. or you could read up on what’s on the menu in Thailand in our complete guide to Thai food.
+Looking for more things to do in Bangkok, try here.